Alexey2A/formatting-images/README.md

 Example.
-Junit, Picocli, thumbnailator are used in this project.
+Junit, Picocli, Thumbnailator are used in this project.